 - Ideally the Pav is served buttered on both side, but since I freshly baked my Pav I preferred serving them as is.
 Preference is yours.

-That's it, our Pav Bhaji is ready, serve the Bhaji hot topped with some butter, finely chopped onions, coriander & lemon wedges accompanied with Pav.
+That's it, our Pav Bhaji is ready, serve the Bhaji hot topped with some butter, finely chopped onions, coriander and lemon wedges accompanied with Pav.